Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Stagecoach.md

 ## Talk with a caravan party at the messenger post

 G "Hey there, feller?
+My name is Gwyneth Remington.
 Mind if I ask where you're headed?"<br>
-Traveler "We're headed over the mountains to the north."<br>
+Evelyn Grace "My name's Evelyn Grace.
+We're headed over the mountains to the north."<br>
 G "North?
 Over Charokee Bluff?"<br>
-T "That's right.
+EG "That's right.
 We're headed to Silverton, and then further north towards Wendowin."<br>
 G "I didn't know you could cross the mountains."<br>
-T "Yup, you can.
+EG "Yup, you can.
 Through Pilrose Pass.
 We've got to get through."<br>
 G "The mountains are cold and treachorous.
 Surely you don't mean to cross?"<br>
-T "We do.
+EG "We do.
 We don't have any money left.
 Going around would take more than a month."<br>
-T "The governments giving land for free.
+EG "The governments giving land for free.
 There's still uninhabited land up north.
 We're going there for a chance at a new life."<br>
 W "Brave going.
 Can't fault you for lackin' gutts."<br>
 G "You do know the Charokees inhabit the mountain?
 They're not gonna let you pass."<br>
-T "Yeah.
+EG "Yeah.
 But we don't got any choice now.
 Only thing we can do is push forward."<br>
-T "The real problem is how we're gonna get rid of these oxen we bought for the trip."<br>
+EG "The real problem is how we're gonna get rid of these oxen we bought for the trip."<br>
-T "Not many buyers on the other side of the mountain.
+EG "Not many buyers on the other side of the mountain.
 Silverton's just a hunting village, and we don't have feed for the oxen."<br>
 W "Oxen?
 You don't need the oxen?
 We could take them oxen with us."<br>
-T "We need them for the trip.
+EG "We need them for the trip.
 We're not giving them up for free."<br>
 G "Hmmm...
 Maybe we could come to an agreement.
 The trail to Silverton is treacherous, and you'll be needing caravan guards to keep you safe from the natives."<br>
 G "If you're willing to give the oxen to us in Silverton, we'll gladly escort you in exchange for protection."<br>
-T "Hmh...
-We'll, it doesn't sound like too bad of a deal.
+EG "Hmh...
+Well, it doesn't sound like too bad of a deal.
 At least we'd have some protection against the natives."<br>
-T "If you're willing to do that, we have a deal."<br>
+EG "If you're willing to do that, we have a deal."<br>
 G "Excellent!
 We'll accompany you through Pilrose Pass."<br>
-T "We don't have the money to pay you, or supply you with anything.
+EG "We don't have the money to pay you, or supply you with anything.
 You got to take care of that yourself."<br>
 G "That's fine.
 The oxen are what we're after."<br>
-T "Come and talk to me once you're ready to leave."
+EG "Come and talk to me once you're ready to leave."

 ## Talk outside the messenger post